baryhuang/openagents/README.md

 irm https://openagents.org/install.ps1 | iex
 ```

-Then run `agn` to open the interactive dashboard.
+Then run the launcher (`agn`) to open the interactive dashboard for managing AI coding agents.

-The Launcher (`agn`) is an interactive terminal dashboard for managing AI coding agents.
 Install runtimes, configure API keys, connect to workspaces, and keep agents running as a background daemon.

 ```bash
 agn install openclaw                      # install a runtime